Skip site navigation (1)Skip section navigation (2)

 -c, --cr-mode mode

-Specifies how to use the CR (0x0D, carriage return) character from
+Specifies how to handle the CR (carriage return, 0x0D) character

-log files.
-The default mode is auto, in this case CR is replaced
+from log files.
+The default mode is auto, in which case CR is

-with line break for stdin log, because otherwise scriptreplay would
+replaced with a line break for the stdin log, because otherwise

-overwrite the same line.
-The other modes are never and always.
+scriptreplay would overwrite the same line.
+The other modes are

 -d, --divisor number